Unsafe Checkout

 Vulnerable Instance

-• Workflow uses actions/checkout with persist-credentials: true.
+• Workflow uses actions/checkout without setting persist-credentials: false (the default is true).

 name: Build